lynchd/gcd_project/README.md

 8. Apply a 'cleaned up' set of variable names to the resulting data set.
 9. Write out the file merged-clean-data.txt
 9. Reduce to 180 observations by grouping the set from step 8 by subject, activity label and mean of the numeric variables.
-10. Write out the file ave_by_subject_and_activity.txt as an independant data set.
+10. Write out the file ave_by_subject_and_activity.txt as an independent data set.

 ## More details
 See CodeBook.md for more detailed information on the tidied data set including why the data is tidy and things like new variable names.